wise-team/steem-wise-core/examples/browser/README.md

+# Warning: outdated content & examples.

+We are working on it.
+TODO: update this file

-# STEEM Smartvotes core library usage examples — browser
+## STEEM Smartvotes core library usage examples — browser

 Here are some examples showing how to use Steem Smartvotes core library in browser.
 Before you run them, you have to build the library first: